snowyaya/SWE-Intern-Willowtree/README.md

 ## July 6th

-- Algorithm in searching entities
+- Algorithm in searching entities in Bifrost/Spark
-- Navigation in the app
+- Navigation to the team/player/league inside the app

+## July 7th

+- Combined with the output received from `Speechly`
+- Refactored `searchRequest`, `updateRequest`, `navigateForRequest`

+## July 8th

+- Design `listening` view in Figma
+- Add `cancel` and `restart` feature

 <details>
 <summary>🐶 FUN Topics about iOS</summary>